dev-nyro/atenex-services/query-service/full_codebase.md

     def check_embedding_dimension(cls, v: int, info: ValidationInfo) -> int: if v <= 0:
-            raise ValueError("EMBEDDING_DIMENSION must be a positive integer.")
+            raise ValueError("EMBEDDING_DIMENSION must be a positive integer.") logging.info(f"Configured EMBEDDING_DIMENSION: {v}.
-        # No longer checking against FASTEMBED_MODEL_NAME as it's external
-        # The RemoteEmbeddingAdapter will try to validate against the service's reported dimension
-        logging.info(f"Configured EMBEDDING_DIMENSION: {v}.
 This will be used for Milvus and validated against the embedding service.") return v